Saildrone Surveyor, 2021

-I currently teach the courses listed below at Stanford University.
+I am a mechanical engineer currently teaching the courses listed below at Stanford University.
 My teaching philosophy centers around hands-on experiential learning and the Harkness method to enable individually motivated creative design projects within engineering disciplines.

 ME128/318: Computer-Aided Product Realization